doergestim/satellite-security/Labs/redLabs/Lab5/The_Drift.md

-# Lab C — The Drift (Orbital Analysis & Manipulation)
+# Lab 5 — The Drift (Orbital Analysis & Manipulation)

 **Goal:** Use **Orekit** to propagate a satellite from TLE, forge small ephemeris changes, compare **real vs forged** ground pointing (az/el), and see how a naive antenna controller would mis-point.
 Synthetic assets only